hackclub/hackclub/workshops/login_auth/README.md

 At the project's console landing page you will see `Get started by adding Firebase to your app` and below that you will see three options of integrations:
 1. iOS
 2. Android
-3. </> (this option is for web on which you are working, So click on that).
+3. </> (this option is for web on which you are working, so click on that).

 ![Project Console](https://cloud-l7pn8f9e9.vercel.app/6.png)